Avant Guides are written to demystify art, editions and collecting.

 Screens are coated with emulsion using troughs.
 When a coated screen is exposed to UV light, the emulsion become insoluble.
 If areas are blocked from the light during this process, they remain soluble – allowing the screen to be 'developed' by using running water to wash the soluble emulsion away.
 It is the combination of insoluble emulsion (which resists the flow of ink) and open mesh (which allows ink to flow) that makes up a stencil.
 The emulsion’s photosensitivity is key to the process.
 It allows for the precise exposure of an image onto a screen using a film positive or digital equivalent.

 The ability to replicate details from a photograph as a stencil enabled Andy Warhol to print his iconic portraits of Marilyn Monroe.
-An already-recognisable image taken from a publicity photograph for the film Niagara, her likeness was transposed directly onto the canvas.
-The immediacy of the process and its capacity for repetition are what catapulted pop-art, and therefore silkscreen printing, into public consciousness.
-Andy Warhol and his contemporaries not only popularised but also legitimised the idea of silkscreen printing as a ‘fine art’ medium.
+He transposed an promotional photograph for the film Niagara directly onto canvas.
+The immediacy of the process and its capacity for repetition are what catapulted pop-art, and therefore silkscreen printing, into public consciousness – along the way making Marilyn's image even more iconic than it already was.
+Andy Warhol and his contemporaries didn't just popularise silkscreen printing, they legitimised it as a ‘fine art’ medium.

 Preparing the screen

 First, pick the right mesh count.
-This refers to the number of apertures (or holes) in one square centimetre of screen.
-A higher mesh count (a denser mesh) reduces the flow of ink, increasing the capacity for fine detail.
-A lower mesh count, meanwhile, is useful for large flat deposits and metallics.
+This refers to the number of apertures (holes) in one square centimetre of screen.
+A higher mesh count (denser mesh) reduces the flow of ink, increasing the capacity for fine detail.
+A lower mesh count, meanwhile, is useful for large flat deposits and working with metallics.

-Before printing, screens are coated and left in a dark room to dry.
-This is to stop any unwanted exposure to UV light.
-Next, they are placed on the glass of an exposure unit with a film positive positioned between the screen and a UV light source.
-This process exposes the film positive onto the screen.
-Afterwards, the screen is rinsed in the washout booth.
-Areas that were blocked from light by the film positive are washed away to leave open mesh.
-Tape and screen fill are applied to perfect the stencil and prevent ink passing into unwanted areas.
+Before printing, screens are coated and left to dry in a dark room.
+This is to avoid any unwanted exposure to UV light.
+Next, they are placed flat on the glass of an exposure unit with a film positive positioned between the screen and a UV light source.
+This process 'exposes' the film positive onto the screen.
+Afterwards, the screen is rinsed.
+Areas that were blocked by the film positive are washed away to leave behind open mesh.
+Afterwards, tape and screen fill are used to perfect the stencil and prevent ink passing into unwanted areas.

 Make-Ready

 There are many ways to skin a cat, and there are many schools of thought in printmaking.
-A lot of Avant Arte editions are created in partnership with Make-Ready.
-From the humble beginnings of our founder's garage, Make-Ready is an upstart turned major player in the world of silkscreen printing, following in the footsteps of revered studios such as German printmakers Domberger by foregrounding precision and breaking ground with non-stop technical innovation.
+Most Avant Arte editions are created in partnership with Make-Ready.
+From the humble beginnings in a garage, Make-Ready is an upstart turned major player in the world of silkscreen printing – following in the footsteps of revered studios such as Domberger with obsessive precision and relentless technical innovation.

-The name Make-Ready refers to the setup of the printing press, creating the exact conditions required for a perfect run – a fitting name for a studio that prides itself on thorough preparation, meticulous process and a pristine finish.
-At Make-Ready we're unafraid to look towards screen printing’s roots in industry to advance our processes.
+The name Make-Ready refers to the setup of the printing press – a fitting name for a studio that prides itself on thorough preparation, meticulous process and a pristine finish.
+We're unafraid to look towards screen printing’s industrial roots to advance our processes.
 Rather than make enemies of the future, we embrace developments in printmaking and combine them with tried and tested approaches.
 We've introduced UV-cured inks, semi-automatic printing benches and automatic dryers as the workshop continues to grow.
-It is the use of high tech equipment that enables printmakers to focus on the thing that matters.
+The thoughtful use of high-tech equipment enables printmakers to focus on the thing that matters.
 Printing.
 There are so many variables to consider when crafting a silkscreen print, and the capacity to control them is what ultimately expands our creative possibilities.

 Why so many layers?

-Before printing begins, the reference work is digitally separated into component layers by an artworker.
-Far from a mechanical process with a predetermined outcome, there are a plethora of routes to take and choices to be made.
-The two main approaches to separation are spot colour and process colour.
+Before printing begins, the reference work is separated digitally into component layers by an artworker.
+Far from a mechanical process with a predetermined outcome, there are a plethora of choices to be made.
+The two main approaches are 'spot' and 'process' colour.

-Whichever route is taken, the precise alignment of each layer is essential.
-Every film is checked diligently against a key film to ensure that they are all exactly the same size.
-Registration marks printed at the corners of each film positive are exposed onto each screen.
-The marks are lined up precisely when each layer is printed.
-Accuracy is key for a sharp and well-resolved image.
+With either approach, the precise alignment of each layer is essential.
+Every film is checked diligently against a 'key film' to ensure that it is exactly the same size.
+Registration marks are exposed at the corrners of each screen.
+The marks are lined up precisely during printing.
+Accuracy is vital for a sharp and well-resolved image.

 Process colour (CMYK) separation

-Process colour separation uses industry standard CMYK inks.
-This stands for Cyan, Magenta, Yellow and Black (the K originally referred to 'key').
+Process colour separation uses industry standard CMYK inks – cyan, magenta, yellow and black (the K originally referred to 'key').
 Artworks picked for this type of printing are normally those that have continuous tone and photographic detail.
-Soft-edged separations offer a granulated approach, with overlaid layers of CMYK dots building the image tone by tone, allowing smooth transitions from delicate highlights to deep shadows.
-The colours become continuous, with distinctions disappearing into an overlapping sea of tiny dots.
+Soft-edged separations layer coloured dots in varying densities and combinations, allowing smooth tonal transitions from delicate highlights all the way to deep shadows.
+The colours become continuous, as distinctions dissolve into a sea of imperceptibly-tiny dots.

-Sometimes process colour prints will also incorporate spot colours.
-Pre-planned, or as adjustments and enhancements.
-The Aquarium by Szabolcs Bozo, for example, is made from a 12 layer process colour separation overprinted with twenty spot colours – adding pop, vivacity and widening the artwork's colour space with nautical blues and bubblegum pinks.
+Sometimes process colour prints also incorporate spot colours.
+The Aquarium by Szabolcs Bozo, for example, is made from a 12 layer process colour separation overprinted with twenty spot colours – adding pop, vivacity and widening the artwork's colour space with elusive shades like bubblegum pink.

 Proofing with precision

-For the team at Make-Ready a job-sheet is crucial.
+When printing, a job sheet is crucial.
 This document tracks all of the information at the proofing stage, and is invaluable for the precise replication of this process for the final edition.
 A printmaker will methodically print each layer, recording the parameters as they go – ink mixes, mesh count, print pressure and challenges they face along the way.
 For a 30-layer print this can take weeks, perfecting two or three layers each day.
-The process adds texture and physical depth to the artwork as layers of printed ink create a raised surface on top of the substrate.
-This adds to the material quality of the screen print and, like rings in a tree, represent the time taken to create it.
+The process adds texture and physical depth to the surface of the artwork.
+Like rings in a tree, these material qualities represent the time taken to create it.

 Then, we do it all again.
-That’s right, once the proof is reviewed, adjusted and the artist is satisfied it’s time to print the edition.
-This will be a near exact replica of the proof, often a little sharper, and is all achieved thanks to the trusty job sheet!
+Once the proof is reviewed, adjusted and the artist is satisfied, it’s time to print the edition.
+This will be a near-exact replica of the proof, often a little sharper, and is achieved with the help of a detailed job sheet.

 Finishing flourishes

 The inks used in silkscreen printing vary greatly – from water based pigments to UV-cured polymers – and it isn’t only coloured ink that can be passed through a screen.
-Sometimes artists want to add extra flare to their prints by incorporating special layers such as metal leaf, phosphorescent ink, glitter or diamond dust.
+Sometimes artists want to add panache to their prints by incorporating special layers such as metal leaf, phosphorescent ink, glitter or diamond dust.
 To achieve these finishes, glues and varnishes are printed through low mesh count screens.
-The prints are then hand-finished one by one, with adornments applied carefully to the glued or varnished zones.
+The prints are then finished by hand, with adornments applied carefully to the glued or varnished areas.

 The future of silkscreen printing

 With the advent of high quality digital printers, you might assume that there would have been a decline in silkscreen printing.
-In reality, it's more prevalent than ever – both in high-tech industry and in the arts.
-Screen printing’s strength lies in its adaptability, and in its ability to print on anything from gallery walls to medical equipment.
+In reality, it's more prevalent than ever in both industry and the arts.
+The strength of screen printing lies in its adaptability.
+It can print on anything, from gallery walls to medical equipment.
 Although it is an industry in its own right, it is perhaps best understood as a technology utilised by many others.

-In the art world, digital printing, far from acting in opposition to the screen, has become an opportunity for experiment and innovation.
+In the art world, digital printing, far from acting in opposition to the screen, has become an opportunity for experiments and innovation.
 Hybrid prints meld digitally-rendered artworks with silkscreen finishes.
-The singular clarity provided by state-of-the-art inkjet printers pairs well with the versatility afforded by the screen, enabling the addition of special layers and vibrant overprints.
+The singular clarity provided by inkjet printers pairs well with the versatility afforded by the screen when it comes to special finishes and vibrant overprints.

 However far technology advances, we'll likely keep coming back to the silkscreen.
-A process of continual renewal and reinvention.
+It's a process of continual renewal and reinvention.
 Yet, the longevity of the screen printing stretches beyond its technical application and into something more elusive.
 Ineffable, even.
-Make-Ready founder Tom Murphy says that screen printing often feels like a “struggle against entropy” – teetering on a tightrope between chaos and order.
+Tom Murphy, the founder of Make-Ready, says that screen printing often feels like a “struggle against entropy” – teetering on a tightrope between chaos and order.
 Serigraphy is a process of opposition.
-An opportunity for precision, for finesse, but also one for drama.
+An opportunity for precision and finesse, but also one for drama.
 An arena of possibility.

-In a world of the increasingly intangible, it is no surprise to see a newfound lust for the material.
-Silkscreen printing swims in the same current as analogue photography and the resurgence of vinyl.
+In a world that is increasingly intangible, it is no surprise to see a newfound lust for material things.
+Silkscreen printing swims in the same nostalgic current as analogue photography and the resurgence of vinyl.
 It represents a juncture between tactile and digital, past and future.
-Whatever happens next, screen printing is coming along for the ride.
+Whatever happens next, it will be there.

 Inspired to collect some silkscreen prints?
 You're in the right place.
 Discover available and upcoming editions on Avant Arte.